kubeflow/spark-operator/docs/api-docs.md

 <td>
 <em>(Optional)</em>
 <p>ConfigFile is the path to the custom Prometheus configuration file provided in the Spark image.
-ConfigFile takes precedence over Configuration, which is shown below.</p>
+ConfigFile takes precedence over Configuration, which is shown below.
+Deprecated.
+Please use Configuration instead.</p>
 </td>
 </tr>
 <tr>